Weekly Meter

 The Real Estate Details

-• Virginia Countryside was down 9.8%, but is up 3.2% year-to-date.
+• Virginia Countryside was up 15.2% for the week

-Weekly Meter_SocialMedia_master8
+Weekly Meter_SocialMedia_master2

 Ready to find out more?
 Let's get started.